deta/space-docs/src/pages/migration/learn-more/auth-comparison.md

 layout: "@docs"
 ---

-Deta Space offers a more comprehensive authentication system compared to Deta Cloud, granting developers more control.
+Deta Space offers a more comprehensive authentication system compared to Deta Cloud, granting developers more control, and powering the experience behind **build for yourself and see it run for millions**.

-In this guide, we will explore the differences between the authentication systems of Deta Space and Deta Cloud.
-We will also walk you through how to configure Space authentication to meet the specific needs of your app.
-Whether you’re making the transition from Deta Cloud or seeking to configure the authentication for your Space app, this guide will provide you with all the information you need.
+In this guide, we will explore the differences between the auth systems of Deta Space and Deta Cloud.

+We will also walk you through how to configure Space auth to meet the specific needs of your app.
-> ⚠️ **Deta Cloud support will end on May 1, 2023.**
->

 ## Authentication in Deta Cloud